subuser-security/subuser/README.rst

 Find ``sudo`` and add your username to the end of the line.

 2. Install subuser from pip3.
+In a virtual environment if Python 3 is managed by Debian/Ubuntu distribution packaging.

   $ sudo pip3 install subuser

 3. Add ``~/.subuser/bin`` to your path by adding the line ``PATH=$HOME/.subuser/bin:$PATH`` to the end of your ``.bashrc`` file.

+  $ echo -n -e '\nPATH=$HOME/.subuser/bin:$PATH' >> ~/.bashrc

 4. Log out and then back in again.